-For consultants, manufacturers, realtors, financial firms and photographers, it can take upwards of weeks or even months to land a client.
+For many professional services businesses, it can take upwards of weeks or even months from interested prospect to landing a new client.
 The process is way different than selling a customer a product from your website or a retail store.
 There are many steps and details to remember, and it can be overwhelming to keep track of all these moving pieces when you’re juggling multiple deals.

 To further complicate this, when you have a whole team trying to close deals, you’ll often find that everyone follows a slightly different process.
 The problem with an ad hoc sales process where everyone makes up their own steps is that it becomes difficult to grow and scale.
 Some people take longer to close deals than others, some people don’t convert as many deals, and on-boarding a new hire is a painful process that takes way too much time to get them up and running.

 When this is the case, you’re bound to lose out on business that you could easily be winning if you had a streamlined process for your team to follow.

 To close deals faster, increase the rate of deals you’re closing, and improve efficiency, you need to streamline the process.
 Create and map out a process that you and your whole team can use to track each deal.
 The idea is to have a documented process that everyone can follow so everyone’s on the same page and knows where each deal is, how many are on the go, and what needs to be done next.

 If the idea of creating a sales process seems daunting to you, don’t worry!
 Here’s a step by step guide on how to streamline your process and build your sales pipeline: